Anton Webern

 He rose as a choirmaster and conductor, championing Gustav Mahler's music in Red Vienna and abroad.
 With Schoenberg based in Berlin, Webern began writing music of increasing confidence, independence, and scale using twelve-tone technique.
-Marginalized as a "cultural Bolshevist" in Fascist Austria and Nazi Germany, he maintained "the path to the new music", enjoyed international recognition, and relied more on teaching (Note: As teacher, Webern guided and variously influenced Max Deutsch (or Frederick or Friedrich Dorian), Hanns Eisler, Arnold Elston, Fré Focke, Karl Amadeus Hartmann, Philip Herschkowitz, Roland Leich, Kurt List, Gerd Muehsam, Matty Niël, Karl Rankl, George Robert (briefly of the First Piano Quartet), Louis Rognoni, Humphrey Searle, Leopold Spinner, Othmar Steinbauer, Eduard Steuermann, Stefan Wolpe, Ludwig Zenk, and possibly René Leibowitz.) for income.
-He opposed fascist cultural positions but always espoused pan-Germanism and was torn, like divided friends and family, among uncertainties.
+Marginalized as a "cultural Bolshevist" in Fascist Austria and Nazi Germany, he maintained "the path to the new music", enjoyed international recognition, and relied more on teaching (Note: As teacher, Webern guided and variously influenced Max Deutsch (or Frederick or Friedrich Dorian), Hanns Eisler, Stella Eisner, Arnold Elston, Fré Focke, Karl Amadeus Hartmann, Philip Herschkowitz, Roland Leich, Kurt List, Fritz Mahler, Kurt Manschinger, Gerd Muehsam, Matty Niël, Karl Rankl, George Robert (briefly of the First Piano Quartet), Louis Rognoni, Humphrey Searle, Leopold Spinner, Othmar Steinbauer, Eduard Steuermann, Hans Swarowsky, Stefan Wolpe, Ludwig Zenk (Swarowsky's cousin), and possibly René Leibowitz.) for income.
+He opposed fascist cultural positions but espoused pan-Germanism and was torn, like friends and family, among uncertainties.
 His hope for moderate, stable, and successful governance of Austria within Nazi Germany proved misplaced, and he helped Jewish friends emigrate and hide while repeatedly considering emigrating himself.

 A soldier accidentally killed Webern after World War II.
 In a phenomenon known as post-Webernism, his music was celebrated by composers, musicians, and scholars.
 René Leibowitz, Pierre Boulez, Robert Craft, and Hans and Rosaleen Moldenhauer established it as an important part of modernism through performance, study, and advocacy.
 Igor Stravinsky assimilated it.
 To many, it represented a path to serialism.
 Broader understanding of Webern's expressive agenda, performance practice, and complex sociocultural and political context lagged.
-An historical edition of his music is underway.
+A historical edition of his music is currently underway.